MLB Hall of Fame

 Inducted into the Baseball Hall of Fame in 1947, Hubbell remains one of the greatest pitchers of his era.

-Grove's Awards and Records
+Grove's Awards and Honors

 • Pitched a no-hitter on May 8, 1929